 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-In the case of the District, net position increased from \$12.62 million at June 30, 2018 to \$15.02 million at the close of June 30, 2019.
+In the case of the District, net position increased from \$15.02 million at June 30, 2019 to \$18.14 million at the close of June 30, 2020.

-The largest portion of the net position, \$9.5 million as of June 30, 2019, reflects its investment in capital assets (e.g., land, buildings, machinery, and equipment), less any related debt used to acquire those assets that is still outstanding.
+More than half of the net position, \$9.5 million as of June 30, 2020, reflects its investment in capital assets (e.g., land, buildings, machinery, and equipment), less any related debt used to acquire those assets that is still outstanding.
 The District uses these capital assets to provide services to citizens; consequently, these fixed capital assets are not available for future spending.
-Although the District's investment in its capital assets is reported net of related debt, it should be noted that the monies needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.
+Although the District's investment in its capital assets is reported net of related debt, it should be noted that the monies needed to repay any District debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.

-Business-type activities.
+Business-type Activities.

-The business-type activities increased the District's net position by \$2.4 million.
-The key elements are as follows: operating and non-operating revenues exceeded operating and non-operating expenses as of June 30, 2019.
-Capital contributions to the District's system totaled \$442 thousand as of June 30, 2019.
-The total revenues exceeded expenses during the 2019 fiscal year.
-The District's construction in progress value has been recorded as capitalized amounts as detailed in Note 4 on page 15.
+The business-type activities increased the District's net position by \$3.11 million.
+The key elements are as follows: operating and non-operating revenues exceeded operating and non-operating expenses as of June 30, 2020.
+Capital contributions to the District's system totaled \$311 thousand as of June 30, 2020.
+The total revenues exceeded expenses during the 2020 fiscal year.
+The District's Construction in Progress value has been recorded as capitalized amounts as detailed in Note 4 on page 16.